-The International Dioxcide, Inc. team is a full-service provider of chlorine dioxide chemistry, equipment and applications.
-More than half of its 34 full-time employees are dedicated to supporting customers in the field.
-Its sales and technical staff has expertise in key chlorine dioxide market segments in a wide range of applications.
+The IDI team is a full-service provider of chlorine dioxide chemistry, equipment and applications.
+More than half of its 31 full-time employees are dedicated to supporting customers in the field.
+Its sales and technical staff have expertise in key chlorine dioxide market segments in a wide range of applications.